 “I would recommend a Siberian to anyone who wants a cat to be part of their family like a dog.
 They are incredibly affectionate and they need attention.
 Leaving them alone for an extended time isn’t a good idea.
 I know of many Siberian owners who have other pets to keep them company.”
 Read more

 Siberian Cat Rescue Group

 While you are searching online, check this Siberian Cat Rescue Group here.
-It’s a non-profit group from Texas, run by volunteers, dedicated to finding new homes for Siberian cats that need it and also rescue Siberian kittens from puppy mills.
+It’s a non-profit group from Texas, run by volunteers, dedicated to finding new homes for Siberian cats that need it and also rescue Siberian kittens from cat mills.
 They often have available cats but they do not post pictures for privacy reasons, so please contact them directly to inquire about their cats.

 Another website to look at is Petfinder.
 You can choose the breed you are looking for (Siberian cat obviously 🙂 ) and your location, and the site will give you information on Siberian cats in rescue and needing new homes.

 You can also check RescueMe website, the section dedicated to Siberian Cats: http://siberian.rescueme.org/ .
-There you can see a map that shows how many SIberian rescues are available in each state (for United States of America) and also numbers and information on Siberians in other countries.
+There you can see a map that shows how many Siberian rescues are available in each state (for United States of America) and also numbers and information on Siberians in other countries.

-If you find a rescue somewhere, be careful with any financial transactions/fees/payments that might be required of you, especially when not dealing with an official organization like Siberian Cat Rescue Group.
-Check the person you are sending money to.
+If you find a rescue somewhere, be careful with any financial transactions/fees/payments that might come up, especially when not dealing with an official organisation like the Siberian Cat Rescue Group.
+Find as much information about the person you are sending money to as you can.
 Try not to send a big sum of money online right away.
 Make sure they are a legitimate person and that you will meet and get your cat.